 To avoid paying the fees, you have to wait until your "switching window" opens near the end of your contract.
 This is 42 days before the contract ends, when you receive an end-of-tariff notice from your current supplier.
 You can switch at any time during this window and you won't pay exit fees – even if you move before your old tariff expires.

 So, we recommend waiting until the switching window opens before starting your move to us.
 The earliest we can begin the switching process is 42 days in advance of the contract end date.
-And it takes a minimum of 17 days to get you on supply.
+And it usually takes 3 working days for your switch to complete.

 Are exit fees always a barrier to switching?